WolfGreyDev/syncify-skeleton/readme.md

 <!-- replace with your own-->
 # Syncify Skeleton

 This repo aims to provide a starting point for your next Shopify theme using [panoply/syncify](https://github.com/panoply/syncify).
+Check out the wiki for mode advanced uses [Wiki](https://github.com/WolfGreyDev/syncify-skeleton/wiki)

 ## Why this is needed ##